Study of Aspirin in Patients with Vestibular Schwannoma

 What centers are participating in the study?

-The centers who are participating are: Barrow Neurological Institute in Arizona, Mass Eye and Ear, MGH, Mayo Clinic, Stanford University, University of Iowa, University of Miami, and University of Utah.
+The centers who are participating are: Mass Eye and Ear, Mayo Clinic, Stanford University, University of Iowa, University of Miami, and University of Utah.

 What happens if I agree to participate in the study?

-If you agree to participate in the study and are found to be eligible, you would be randomized to receive daily aspirin or daily placebo (a pill that will look like aspirin, but is inactive).
-Randomization means that you or your study doctor will not get to choose whether you get aspirin or placebo.
-You and your study doctor will also not know whether you are on aspirin or placebo.
+If you agree to participate in the study and are found to be eligible, you would be randomized to receive daily aspirin or no treatment.
+Randomization means that you or your study doctor will not get to choose whether you get aspirin or not.

-If your tumor grows while you are in the study, you will enter the follow up portion of the study.
-If it turns out you were given placebo during the randomized portion of the study, you will get aspirin until your tumor grows again.
+If your tumor grows while you are in the study, you may enter the follow up portion of the study.
+If it turns out you were not on aspirin during the randomized portion of the study, you have the option to move into the group taking aspirin for further follow up or you may select to leave the study and receive other treatment options such as surgery or radiation.

-Everyone will be followed on study for at least 3.5 years.
+Everyone will be followed on study for 3.5 years.

 Would the study cover the cost of treatment?

-The study treatment (aspirin or placebo) will be provided to you at no cost to you.
+The study treatment (aspirin) will be provided to you at no cost to you.

 Are there any additional costs or financial benefits to participate in the study?